-We’re the leading resource for those affected by bleeding disorders.
-You can count on our organization to ensure your voice is heard.
+The Idaho Chapter of the National Hemophilia Foundation provides education, support, awareness, and advocacy for our bleeding disorder community.
+We are the leading resource for those affected by bleeding disorders in the state of Idaho.
+You can count on us to ensure your voice is heard.
 It’s with your help that we can make a difference.
 Learn more and get involved.